sohashe/dataset-analyzing/README.md

 # dataset-analyzing
-this is just a exersice to learn working with datasets using pandas and numpy
+this is just an exersice to learn working with datasets using pandas and numpy